 So we're gearing up on the assumption that we'll have in the near future, relatively near future, a vaccine.

-Typically, pharmaceutical companies wait to manufacture a vaccine uh vaccine until it is received all of the regulatory approvals necessary, and this can delay vaccines availability to the public as much as a year and even more than that.
+Typically, pharmaceutical companies wait to manufacture a vaccine until it has received all of the regulatory approvals necessary, and this can delay vaccines' availability to the public as much as a year and even more than that.

-However, our task is so urgent that under Operation Warp Speed, the federal government will invest in manufacturing all of the top vaccine candidates before they're approved.
+However, our task is so urgent that under Operation Warp Speed, the federal government will invest in manufacturing all of the top vaccine candidates.

 That means they better come up with a good vaccine because we're ready to deliver it.